crowdfavorite/wp-admin-column-view/README.md

 ## Description ##

 Adds a columnar view of all your pages (and hierarchical custom post types), similar to the view found in the OS X Finder.
-Makes it much easier to manage sites with lots of pages.
-Use drag and drop to re-order (set the "menu_order" property) your pages.
+Makes it much easier to manage sites with lots of pages/custom post types.

+Use drag and drop to re-order (set the "menu_order" property) your pages/custom post types.

+There is a link at each level to create a new page/custom post type at that level.

 **Contributing**